Skip to main contentSkip to navigation

 QLC Degradation on the P1 & P2

 QLC NAND stores 4 bits per cell, requiring 16 distinct voltage states.
-The P1 (SM2263EN controller) & P2 (Phison PS5013-E13T or SM2267XT) use Micron QLC rated for approximately 500-1,000 program/erase cycles.
+The P1 (SM2263EN controller) & P2 (Phison PS5013-E13T) use Micron QLC rated for approximately 500-1,000 program/erase cycles.
 As cells age, the insulation around the floating gates degrades & electrons leak, causing voltage drift.
 The controller compensates with ECC & Read Retry voltage shifts until the error rate exceeds the correction threshold.
 At that point, the drive becomes read-only, silently corrupts data, or fails entirely.

 HMB Vulnerability on the P2 & P3